What you should know about the adult patients in these studies:

 ‡All patients used a daily moisturizer

-The safety profile of DUPIXENT and topical corticosteroids through Week 52 (trial 3) was generallyconsistent with the safety profile observed at Week 16.
+The safety profile of DUPIXENT and topical corticosteroids through Week 52 (trial 3) in adults was generallyconsistent with the safety profile observed at Week 16.

-The initial dose of DUPIXENT is two injections (600 mg) under the skin at different injection sites.
+The recommended dose of DUPIXENT for adults is two injections (600 mg) under the skin at different injection sites.
 After that, it is taken as one 300 mg injection every other week at different injection sites.
 DUPIXENT can be used with or without topical corticosteroids.